fbpx

 • Ensure coordination across a diverse coalition of partners to ensure message discipline, press coordination, and research-informed persuasion.

-• Liaise with public relations firms and other external vendors.
+• Serve as primary point of contact with coalition members communications staff, public relations firms, and other external vendors.

 • Manage the campaign’s editorial calendar.

-• Represent WWD in coalition and movement calls and spaces as needed.
+• Represent WWD in coalition and movement spaces as needed.

 What We’re Looking For